ostefani/boards/README.md

 ### Minimum Viable Product

+- [ ] As a user I can see home page with information about the app
 - [ ] As a user I can create an account with my email
 - [ ] As a user I can login with my email and password
 - [ ] As a user I can see an error if login wasn't succesful